nachocaru/xaprb.com/content/blog/2007-10-01-mysql-toolkit-version-946-released.md

 ### New tool: MySQL Parallel Dump

 I wrote an [introduction to MySQL Parallel Dump][1] yesterday.
-It&#8217;s a much smarter way to dump your data if you have a lot of it, and it&#8217;s actually a very usable lightweight multi-threaded backup tool (it can do most dump-oriented backup jobs without a wrapper script, in my opinion).
+It's a much smarter way to dump your data if you have a lot of it, and it's actually a very usable lightweight multi-threaded backup tool (it can do most dump-oriented backup jobs without a wrapper script, in my opinion).

 ### Changelog